The ancients said the following:

 Mother Earth cannot change the seasons.
 Therefore, sages do not violate traditions.

 Even the sages cannot walk with their hands or grab things with their feet.
-Therefore, sages must
+Therefore, sages must know their limitations.

 And sages cannot make fish fly or birds swim.
 Therefore, sages must respect others’ limitations.